justmobilize/docs/src/content/guide/how-to-build-a-product/firmware.md

 ## Flashing Devices with Product Firmware

-In order to ensure that proper Product ID matching, you'll need to flash your devices with firmware compiled with your Product's ID.
+In order to ensure that proper Product ID matching, your devices should run your product's firmware, complete with your Product ID compiled in the binary.

 ### Preparing a binary

-Click the Firmware icon in the left sidebar to get started.
+To get started, click the Firmware icon in the left sidebar of your product's dashboard to get started.
 This will direct you to your product's firmware page, your centralized hub for viewing and managing firmware for your product's devices.
 If you haven't yet uploaded any firmware for this product, your page will look like this:

 ![Firmware page](/assets/images/firmware-page.png)